 As ‘Mini Vinnies’, the children have their own ‘treasured’ Prayer, Pledge and Badge, a dedicated website and a range of bright and colourful documents which guide them in their formative steps – helping and enabling them to become in every sense, young Vincentians – or ‘Mini Vinnies’.

-Our ‘Mini-Vinnie’ Year 5 group of children meet regularly and last term, they made shortbread and cards for the residents, at the local homes for the elderly.
+Our ‘Mini-Vinnie’ Year 6 group of children meet regularly and last term, they carry out many activities raising money for charity.